centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Getcontactgroup

-To view the notification contact groups of a host, use the **GETCONTACTGROUP** action:
+To view the notification contact groups for a host, use the **GETCONTACTGROUP** action:

 ``` shell
 centreon -u admin -p 'centreon' -o HOST -a getcontactgroup -v "Centreon-Server"